ironhack-labs/lab-typescript-dojo/README.md

     console.log(result2);
     ```

 2. Since we're running `tsc --watch`, a JavaScript file will be generated.
-To execute your code, open a second terminal and run this command: `node dist/iteration1.js`.
+To execute your code, open a second terminal and run this command: `node dist/iteration1.js` (you will see the result of your console.log's).

 3. Once you've confirmed everything is working, you can delete the code you used for testing.